Anne Helm: Career

 In the Gunsmoke TV Series she played "Helena Dales" in "One Killer on Ice", and "Trudy Trent" in "Bad Seed".

 Later in 1963, she was cast as Joanie in the series finale, "The Convention," of the modern Western series, Empire.

 In 1963 she also guest-starred as Janie in Season-three of CBS's TV series Route 66 in the episode: "Narcissus On An Old Red Fire Engine".

 Helm appeared in The Magic Sword (1962) opposite Basil Rathbone and Gary Lockwood.
 She was originally cast to play Joan Crawford's daughter Carol in William Castle's Strait-Jacket (1964) but was replaced.

 Helm appeared as Nora Martin in a 1964 episode of The Fugitive titled "Ballad for a Ghost", and again in a 1964 episode of 'Burke's Law' - 'Who Killed 1/2 Of Glory Lee?' - as Sable Delacroix.

 Helm had the role of Amy in the ABC drama The Long, Hot Summer (1965-1966).
 She also appeared in two episodes of the ABC Western series The Big Valley, both times in a role that interacted prominently with main cast member Lee Majors.
 Her first appearance was on October 20, 1965, in the first-season episode "Heritage" in the role of Brydie Hanrahan.
 Helm then returned on March 4, 1968, in the third season in the episode entitled "The Devil's Masquerade," playing the role of Nancy.

 In 1967 she appeared as Jeanne Springer in Season 3 Episode 16 "Long Time Dead" of Twelve O'Clock High.

 Helms' appearance on The F.B.I. in 1968 was her third on that series in three years.
 In 1968, Helm appeared as Irene Park in Season 1 of Hawaii Five-O.

 In 1968 appeared in the chapter 32 of the season 9 as a teacher in the tv Series Bonanza.
 In 1969 she appeared as Karen Mallory on the TV Series The Virginian in the episode titled "Journey to Scathelock."

 From 1971 to 1973, Helm was a regular cast member on the ABC soap opera General Hospital.

 In 1986, Helm appeared in the episode "The Doll", on Steven Spielberg's dramatic television anthology, Amazing Stories.

 Author

 After her acting career ended in 1986, Helm started writing children's books, as Annie Helm.
 Her book The Sunshine Angel Book for Angel Workers of All Ages was published in 1992, followed in 1993 by The Little Angel Workbook for Children of all Ages.
 Fifteen years later, in 2018, her book Babystar was published.

 Personal life

-Helm was married from 1968 to 1969 to author John Sherlock, with whom she had a son, Peter Sherlock.
-Her second husband was actor Robert Viharo, whom she wed in 1971 and had a daughter, Serena Viharo, who also became an actress.
+Helm was married from 1968 to 1969 to author John Sherlock, with whom she had a son.
+Her second husband was actor Robert Viharo, whom she wed in 1971 and had a daughter.
 Helm and Viharo divorced in 1979.
 Her former sister-in-law is actress Brooke Bundy who had a daughter, Tiffany Helm, that went on to become an actress like her mother.